clutariomark/neuralnetwork/README.md

 labels are 1,2,3,4,5,6,7,8.
 The test set contains 701 instances.

-Table: Summary of data files given
+Table 1: Summary of data files given

 | Filename         | Description                                                    |
 | ---------------- | -------------------------------------------------------------- |